Vishal378-dev/Vishal378-dev/README.md

 # Hi there, I'm Vishal! 👋

-I'm a passionate Backend Developer with expertise in **JavaScript**, **Go**, and **Java** .
+I'm a passionate Backend Developer with expertise in **JavaScript** and **Go** .
 I love building scalable, high-performance systems, and I'm always looking to explore new technologies to optimize backend architecture and performance.

 ## 👀 Interests
 - Building scalable APIs and microservices